liamgcollins/liamgcollins.github.io/_pages/about.md

 **About Me**

 I am a fourth-year PhD student at the University of Texas at Austin co-advised by [Aryan Mokhtari](https://sites.utexas.edu/mokhtari/) and [Sanjay Shakkottai](https://sites.google.com/view/sanjay-shakkottai/home).
-I am interested in the theoretical foundations of multi-task learning, particularly in federated learning and meta-learning contexts.
+I am interested in the theoretical foundations of multi-task learning, particularly in federated learning and few-shot learning contexts.
 Before UT, I did my undergraduate at Princeton University, where I worked with [Yuxin Chen](https://yuxinchen2020.github.io/).

-My CV can be found [here](https://liamc2196.github.io/files/Liamc_CV_nov22.pdf) (updated 11/2022).
+[]: # My CV can be found [here](https://liamc2196.github.io/files/Liamc_CV_nov22.pdf) (updated 11/2022).

 ## Recent News